Sunbat/CryptedUserText2/CryptedUserText/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to CUT, this is a program to send and receive encrypted messages.

 ## Folder Structure